Donate

 • Considered or defined expected outcomes, influence or impact from disseminating the key finding to the target audience.

-• Detail of the planned methods of assessing, recording and evaluating the impact of the results on the target audience.
+• A clear plan to evaluate the proposed dissemination activities including detail of the planned methods of assessing, recording and evaluating the impact of the results on the target audience.

 What is not within remit for this scheme?